Publishing to S3

 }

 The Resource ARN ends in /* (objects), not the bare bucket.
-Once both gates are in place, objects are reachable at https://<bucket-name>.s3.<region>.amazonaws.com/<key>.
+With both gates in place, objects are reachable at https://<bucket-name>.s3.<region>.amazonaws.com/<key>.

 4. Repository config